stemjust4u/python-nodered-mqtt-boilerplate/README.md

 testing.prof% stats <function name>

-$ pyprof2calltree -k -i latest_tutorial.prof

-# This command will convert latest_tutorial.prof and open KCacheGrind to analyze the data.
+To convert the .prof and open KCacheGrind to analyze the data

-'''
+$ pyprof2calltree -k -i testing.prof
-Note that line profiling takes time and adds a fair bit of overhead to your runtime.
-A more standard workflow is first to use cProfile to identify which functions to look at and then run line_profiler on those functions. line_profiler is not part of the standard library, so you should first follow the installation instructions to set it up.

-git clone https://github.com/rkern/line_profiler.git
-find line_profiler -name '*.pyx' -exec cython {} \;
+Line profiling add overhead to the runtime.
+First use cProfile to isolate which functions to look at and then line_profiler on those functions to get details.. line profile installation instructions git clone https://github.com/rkern/line_profiler.git find line_profiler -name '*.pyx' -exec cython {} \;
 cd line_profiler